About ADAC

 California Aerospace Day 2024

-In partnership with Boeing, Lockheed Martin and Amazon Project Kuiper, the Aerospace Defense Alliance of California (ADAC) part of the California Manufacturers & Technology Association (CMTA) hosted its second California Aerospace Day.
-The one-day event brought together a cross-section of California’s largest aerospace companies with state legislators to showcase the industry’s impact on the Golden State’s economy.
+The 2024 California Aerospace Day was hosted in partnership with Boeing, Lockheed Martin and Amazon Project Kuiper.
+CMTA and ADAC brought together a cross-section of California’s largest aerospace companies with state legislators to showcase the industry’s impact on the Golden State’s economy.

 Thank You, Sponsors